 Deferred Enrollment.
 Accepted applicants may ask the College of Business for the option of deferring enrollment for up to two consecutive semesters.
 Each case is considered on an individual basis.
 Those who are granted deferred enrollment are subject to rules, regulations, and financial charges in effect when they actually enroll.
 Students who enroll at another institution before enrolling at the College of Business must reapply for admission.

 In cases involving military deployment, mobilization, or change in duty assignment, accepted applicants may request to extend the enrollment deferment for longer than two consecutive semesters.
 Any such requests will considered on an individual basis.
 A copy of the person’s military orders must be provided to the Office of Admissions to support such a request.

 MBA Degree Requirements

-Successful completion of all required foundation courses or their equivalents, core courses, and elective courses with a cumulative grade-point average of 3.0 or higher is required to meet degree requirements.
+Successful completion of all required core course and elective courses with a cumulative grade-point average of 3.0 or higher is required to meet degree requirements.
 All required course work must be completed within six years of matriculation into the program.

 Requirements for Continuance in the MBA Program

 All matriculated MBA students are expected to maintain satisfactory academic progress in their graduate courses toward completion of the MBA program.
 A cumulative GPA of 3.0 (B) or higher is required for graduation from the program.

 Students must maintain a minimum cumulative GPA of 3.0 (B) in each 8-week session to remain in good academic standing.
 Any student whose cumulative GPA is below 3.0 at the end of any session will have the following session to correct the deficiency.

 A student who earns three Cs (including C+ or C) or one F in graduate courses in the program will automatically be suspended from the program.